holly-cummins/holly-cummins.github.io/content/posts/2023-10-31--death-and-software/index.md

 ## Ryuk and the god of death

 But you know what?
 Death is a necessary fact of life, _especially_ in the land of bits and bytes.
 I realised this when I was trying to sort out some compatibility issues between Quarkus, Podman, and Testcontainers.
-In order to get Quarkus Dev Services (which use Testcontainers under the covers) to [work with Podman](https://quarkus.io/guides/podman), I had to adjust my environment variables to disable something called Ryuk:
+In order to get Quarkus Dev Services (which use Testcontainers under the covers) to [work with Podman](https://quarkus.io/guides/podman) on my Mac, I had to adjust my environment variables to disable something called Ryuk:

 ```
 export TESTCONTAINERS_RYUK_DISABLED=true # this is a bad idea